pshtif/Dash/README.md

 </p>
 <hr>

+## NOTE
+* This is no longer a full Unity project but just the Dash Animation System itself.
+For the Unity testbed project please visit this repository https://github.com/pshtif/DashTestbed

 ## Prerequisities

 * Unity 2019.4 LTS + (It may work on older versions but there are no guarantees and support.)